Fatih Yılmaz (footballer, born 2002)

-Fatih Yılmaz (born 19 May 2002) is a Turkish footballer who plays as a centre-back for TFF Third League club Osmaniyespor on loan from Giresunspor.
+Fatih Yılmaz (born 19 May 2002) is a Turkish footballer who plays as a centre-back for Giresunspor.

 Career

 Yılmaz is a youth product of Giresunspor, and joined their senior team in 2020.
 On 13 September 2020, he signed his first professional contract with the club.
 He made his professional debut with Giresunspor in a 2–1 Turkish Cup loss to Antalyaspor on 28 December 2021.

 International career

 Yılmaz was called up to a training camp for the Turkey U21s in January 2022.